willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 Jobs requiring or desiring the use of specialist nodes must specify this requirement as part of their job resource request.

-At Sheffield University, the available reserved nodes and their details can be found on their specific pages for the :ref:`ShARC <groupnodes_sharc>` and :ref:`Bessemer <groupnodes_bessemer>` clusters.
+At The University of Sheffield, the available reserved nodes and their details can be found on their specific pages for the :ref:`ShARC <groupnodes_sharc>` and :ref:`Bessemer <groupnodes_bessemer>` clusters.